woylie/let_me/README.md

 The checks passed to `LetMe.Policy.allow/1` reference functions in your own check module (by default `__MODULE__.Checks`, so in the given example, this would be `MyApp.Policy.Checks`).
 Each function in your check module should accept the subject, the object, and optionally an extra argument.
-They must return a boolean value indicating the result of the check.
+If no options are passed to `allow` or `deny` (e.g. `deny :banned`), the check function must be a 2-arity function.
+If an option is passed (e.g. `allow role: :writer`), the function must be a 3-arity function.
+All check functions must return a boolean value indicating the result of the check.

 For the policy example provided earlier, a corresponding check module could look like this: